drupal/core-recommended/README.md

 problem by only using dependency versions that have already been tested with Drupal.

+The consequence of *using* this project is that it prevents you from updating packages used by Drupal core.
+When a security update is released for any of the packages listed in this composer.json you cannot update that package but have to wait for a new Drupal release.

 ## Upgrading

 When using this project, upgrade your Drupal site as follows: